Joeychez23/Express-Notes/README.md

 ## Usage

-1. run "npm start" or "nodemon index.js" in terminal to begin
+1. run "npm start" or "node index.js" in terminal to begin
 2. Load "index.html" on localhost port 3000

 ## Output